Quixomatic/dungeon-dash-server/readme.md

 ## 🎮 Game Concept

-Dungeon Dash Royale is a unique blend of roguelike and battle royale mechanics where up to 100 players simultaneously navigate their own procedurally generated dungeons.
-Players race against each other to complete objectives, collect items, and defeat enemies, with everyone starting on an equal footing in each match.
+Dungeon Dash Royale is a unique blend of roguelike and battle royale mechanics where up to 100 players navigate through procedurally generated dungeons and face off in periodic "gauntlet" battles.
+Players collect items, level up, and select boons during dungeon phases, then test their strength against other players in elimination rounds, with everyone starting on an equal footing in each match.

 ### Core Gameplay Loop

+1. **Lobby Phase**
-1. Players join a lobby of up to 100 participants
+   - Players join a lobby of up to 100 participants
-2. When the game starts, each player gets their own procedurally generated dungeon instance
+   - Wait for enough players to join

+2. **Dungeon Phase**
-3. Players navigate their dungeons, collecting items, fighting enemies, and completing objectives
+   - Players navigate their individual procedurally generated dungeons
-4. Progress is tracked on a real-time leaderboard
-5. The first player to complete all objectives or the player with the most progress when time expires wins
+   - Collect gear and items to boost stats
+   - Defeat enemies to gain XP
+   - Level up and select boons/abilities (attack speed, crit chance, etc.)
+   - Time-limited exploration (5-10 minutes)

+3. **Gauntlet Phase**
+   - Players are grouped into small "gauntlets" of 4-5 players
+   - Battle with all collected gear and abilities
+   - Last player standing in each gauntlet continues
+   - Eliminated players can spectate or join a new game

+4. **Repeat and Reduce**
+   - Return to dungeon phase with surviving players
+   - Next gauntlet features fewer, but more powerful players
+   - Continue until only one player remains

 ### Key Features

 - **Equal Starting Point**: All players begin with the same capabilities
 - **In-Session Progression**: Power increases only within a single run
+- **Periodic Player Battles**: Gauntlet phases that test player progression against others
 - **Global Events**: Special events that affect all players simultaneously
 - **Real-time Leaderboard**: Track how you compare to other players
 - **Roguelike Elements**: Procedurally generated dungeons and random item drops